alpaka-group/llama/documentation/pages/user/views.rst

 :cpp:`#pragma omp simd` was promised to solve this issue but

 #.
 It does not work.
 #.
-It is not even defined for some compilers (OpenMP inside of cuda doesn't even make sense).
+It is not even defined for some compilers (OpenMP inside of cuda doesn't even
+   make sense).

-So LLAMA provides a macro called :cpp:`LLAMA_INDEPENDENT_DATA` which can be put in front of loops to tell the underlying compiler that the loop body is independent of each other -- and can savely be vectorized (what is the goal in the end).
+So LLAMA provides a macro called :cpp:`LLAMA_INDEPENDENT_DATA` which can be put in front of loops to tell the underlying compiler that the data accesses in the loop body are independent of each other -- and can savely be vectorized (what is the goal in the end).

 Datum domain iterating
 ----------------------